WordPress/gutenberg/CONTRIBUTING.md

 #### Before releasing

-Confirm that you're logged in to [npm], by running `npm whoami`.
-If you're not logged in, run `npm adduser` to login.
+Confirm that you’re logged in to [npm], by running `npm whoami`.
+If you’re not logged in, run `npm adduser` to login.

-If you're publishing a new package, ensure that its `package.json` file contains the correct `publishConfig` settings:
+If you’re publishing a new package, ensure that its `package.json` file contains the correct `publishConfig` settings:

 ```json
 {